 - Excitation [F(t)]: System receives energy from excitation.

 If any of the above is changed, the characteristics of the vibration will change correspondingly.

 The number of independent coordinates required to represent the body of motion is called the Degree of Freedom (DOF).
-E.g., in case of a spring-mass system it is 1, and in case of two spring two mass system, it is 2.
+E.g., in case of a spring-mass system, it is 1, and in the case of two spring two mass system, it is 2.

 Now that we know about the basics of vibration let us start with the classification.
 The classification of vibrating is mostly done based on the components causing the vibration.
 These are: